 Abstract:

-Historically, organophosphonium salts containing C(sp3)–+P bonds are known to be among the most precious reagents in organic synthesis, providing rapid access for the construction of C–C double bond, however, their use as C-selective electrophilic groups has been rare.
-In this work, we explored an efficient, general, transition-metal-free method for the sequential chemo- and regioselective C–H and C(sp3)–+P bond functionalizations.
-The C–H alkylation leads to the synthesis of diarylmethane phosphonium salts.
-This was achieved by one pot of four component cross-coupling reaction of simple and commercially available starting materials.
-The utility of the diarylmethane phosphonium salts building blocks was demonstrated by chemoselective post-functionalization of the benzylic C(sp3) –+PPh3.
-These functionalizations comprise examples of C(sp3)–+PPh3 C-selective amination, thiolation and arylation of diarylmethane phosphonium salts to provide ubiquitous motifs in many pharmaceuticals and biologically active benzhydrylamines, benzhydrylthioethers and triarylmethanes respectively.
-These include the base- and metal-free synthesis of two anti-cancer agents in only 2-3 steps from simple materials.
-Additionally, a protocol of late-stage functionalization of bioactive drugs has been successfully developed using the diarylated methane phosphonium salts.
-We believe that this new approach holds great promise for organic synthesis as well as bioactive compounds synthesis and that it will result in more transformations in both academic and pharmaceutical research.
+Historically, organophosphonium salts containing C(sp3)–+P bonds have been known to be among the most precious reagents in organic synthesis, providing rapid access for the construction of C–C double bonds; however, their use as C-selective electrophilic groups has been rare.
+In this work, we explore an efficient, general, transition-metal-free method for the sequential chemo- and regioselective C–H and C(sp3)–+P bond functionalizations.
+The C–H alkylation leads to the synthesis of diarylmethane-phosphonium salts.
+In the present study, this was achieved by one-pot four-component cross-coupling reactions of simple and commercially available starting materials.
+The utility of the diarylmethane-phosphonium salt building blocks was demonstrated by chemoselective post-functionalization of the benzylic C(sp3) –+PPh3.
+Such functionalizations comprise examples of C(sp3)–+PPh3 C-selective amination, thiolation and arylation of diarylmethane-phosphonium salts to provide ubiquitous motifs in many pharmaceuticals and biologically active benzhydrylamines, benzhydrylthioethers, and triarylmethanes, respectively.
+These include the base- and metal-free synthesis of two anti-cancer agents from simple materials in only two to three steps.
+Additionally, a protocol of late-stage functionalization of bioactive drugs has been developed using the diarylated methane phosphonium salts.
+We believe this new approach holds great promise for organic synthesis as well as for bioactive compound synthesis, and that it will result in more transformations in both academic and pharmaceutical research.

 Introduction:

 Over the years, generations of chemists have learned how to prepare new molecular structures, typically by the interconversion of functional groups.
-Since the end of the twentieth century, the scientific community has been witnessing the emergence of truly complementary trends in organic synthesis for unified approaches that forge bioactive compounds from simple materials.
-Driven by environmental and economic requirements, chemists have focused on the discovery and disclosure of new reactions that enable multi-direct derivations of organic molecules, for example, the direct diversification of compounds containing the carbon-hydrogen (C–H) and carbon– phosphor (C–P) bond, which has historically been considered as a fundamental tool in synthetic organic chemistry.
-The synergetic functionalization of these (C–H) and (C–P) bonds expected to improve the synthetic tool toward the discovery of noble unified approaches to construct complex bioactive compounds.
+Since the end of the twentieth century, the scientific community has witnessed the emergence of truly complementary trends in organic synthesis for unified approaches that forge bioactive compounds from simple materials.
+Driven by environmental and economic requirements, chemists have focused on the discovery and disclosure of new reactions that enable multi-direct derivations of organic molecules.
+This includes, for example, the direct diversification of compounds containing the carbon–hydrogen (C–H) and carbon– phosphor (C–P) bond, which has historically been considered a fundamental tool in synthetic organic chemistry.
+It is expected that the synergetic functionalization of these (C–H) and (C–P) bonds will improve this synthetic tool, leading to the discovery of noble unified approaches to construct complex bioactive compounds.

 Organophosphonium salts have emerged as highly indispensable and useful building blocks in organic chemistry.
-These compounds exhibit numerous forms such as alkylated or arylated, phosphonium salts, which can be applied as reagents, catalysts1, organiccatalyst2, chiral ligands3, and ionic liquids4 in a wide range of chemical processes.
-In particular, organophosphorus-based Wittig-salts, which are ranked among the most powerful compounds for C−C double bonds construction and are commonly used in olefination reactions5.
-In recent years, organophosphonium salts have undergone a new paradigm shift for developing new methods for C−heteroatom construction by C−+P(R)3 bond functionalization.
-These new directions have not been satisfactorily addressed (Figures 1A-B), and there are few examples for the selective C(sp2)−+PPh3 groups functionalization of prydines, diazines and benzothiazoles that are subsequently converted into C−O, C−N, and C−S, C−C bonds6 (Figure 1C).
-Hence, it is of importance to develop further synthesis methodology of these salts and such phosphonium salt-based transformations, i.e. for C(sp3)−+PPh3 (Figure 1B), which may unveil new opportunities and facilitate the implementation of novel synthetic strategies.
+These compounds exhibit numerous forms, such as alkylated or arylated phosphonium salts, which can be applied as reagents, catalysts1, organic catalysts2, chiral ligands3, and ionic liquids4 in a wide range of chemical processes—in particular, organophosphorus-based Wittig salts, which are ranked among the most powerful compounds for C−C double-bond construction and are commonly used in olefination reactions5.
+In recent years, organophosphonium salts have undergone a paradigm shift in the development of new methods for C−heteroatom construction by C−+P(R)3 bond functionalization.
+These new directions, however, have not been satisfactorily addressed (Figures 1A-B), and there are few examples for the selective C(sp2)−+PPh3 group functionalization of pyridines, diazines, and benzothiazoles that are subsequently converted to C−O, C−N, and C−S, C−C bonds6 (Figure 1C).
+Hence, it is important to develop additional synthesis strategies for organophosphonium salts and phosphonium salt-based transformations, i.e., C(sp3)−+PPh3 (Figure 1B), which may uncover new opportunities and facilitate the implementation of novel synthetic approaches.